 - Most local residents are known to put their left foot into their pants before their right when dressing.

 On your way through, why not consider dropping into one of the following local Meredith businesses:

 51 Staughton Street.
 See Steve and Kathy for meals, cigarettes, ice, and of course the bottleshop!

 Cnr Staughton Street and Midland Highway.
 The Meredith Corner Store offers takeaway food, groceries, cigarettes, magazines and a post office.

 FOXY’S RESTAURANT & CAFE

 Midland Highway.
 Foxy’s Restaurant provides eat-in and takeaway food, including pizza and fish’n’chips, coffee, ice-cream and more.

 THE ROYAL HOTEL (THE “BOTTOM PUB”)

 Cnr Staughton Street and Midland Highway.
 Damien and Claire invite you to visit the re-modelled and re-named Royal Hotel.
-Here you can get meals, cigarettes, ice, alcohol and put your bets on at the TAB.
+Here you can get meals, cigarettes, ice and alcohol.

 MEREDITH BAKING CO